 Do I have to pay for the vaccination?

-There are already reports of scammers offering purported COVID vaccines and treatments and trying to charge for them.
+There are reports of scammers offering purported COVID vaccines and treatments and trying to charge for them.
 AARP’s Fraud Watch Network is tracking the latest scams.

 Also of Interest:

-- Read our full coronavirus coverage
+- Read AARP's full coronavirus coverage